aarondail/react-zoomable-ui/docs/Guide.md

 ## Complete API Reference

-For more details on all the individual classes, functions, and types (this library is written in typescript after all), check out the [API Reference](api/API.md).
+For more details on all the individual classes, functions, and types (this library is written in typescript after all), check out the [Complete API Reference](api/API.md).